Business Electricity Prices

 - Discuss the protection that you will receive on your contract.
 Does this weigh up vs domestic?

-Figures suggest that this trend is set to continue, with electricity prices continuing to increase.
+Figures suggest that this trend is set to continue, with business electricity prices per kwh continuing to increase.
 It's important to lock in the best deal for your business.

 The initial renewal quote you receive from your current supplier is likely to be inflated.
 Having a good consultancy on board gives you access to all major suppliers and takes care of the process.
 Utility Bidder have access to live prices, allowing for negotiation of the best electricity deal for your business.
 If the best deal requires you to switch providers then we can deal with the whole process for you.

-Speak to our experts today and we can compare business electricity deals and rates for you.
+Speak to our experts today and we can compare business electricity prices and rates for you.

 If you're moving business premises, adding another site to your portfolio or cease trading, it's necessary that you let your electricity supplier know, or search for the best deal.